digitalutsc/ableplayer/README.md

 language selection interface for captions and transcripts.
 Users will be able to choose their language at playback time.

-### Fallback Player

-Able Player can use JWPlayer as a fallback for older browsers that do not support HTML5 media elements.
-Currently, JWPlayer is the only supported fallback.
-Note that JWPlayer only supports mp4 video and mp3 audio.

-JWPlayer is licensed and distributed separately from Able Player.
-Production self-hosting assets may be aquired at [jwplayer.com](http://www.jwplayer.com/).

-You do **not** need to install the JW Player Drupal module.
-While Able Player and JW Player may be installed at the same time, Able Player will directly load the JWPlayer library files in the event that a fallback is necessary.

-*   Download the JWPlayer 6.x release archive from jwplayer.com and extract the contents (**jwplayer.js**, **jwplayer.html5.js**, and
-    **jwplayer.flash.swf**) to **sites/all/libraries/jwplayer**.
-*   Test your installation of JWPlayer by navigating to **admin/config/media/ableplayer** and checking **Test Fallback**.
-*   Navigate to any existing mp4 or mp3 file on your site set to the Able Player file display.
-You should see the "jwplayer" watermark overlaid on the video.

 ### Supported File Types

 Details on the usage of the Able Player library, including up-to-date support